Niceboy0829/Botkit/readme-facebook.md

 use with `createWebhookEndpoints()`

 If you need more than a simple webserver to receive webhooks, you should by all means create your own Express webserver!
-Here is a [boilerplate demo](https://github.com/mvaragnat/botkit-messenger-express-demo).

 The callback function receives the Express object as a parameter, which may be used to add further web server routes.